coderefinery/git-intro/_episodes/02-basics.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The two files are untracked in the repository (the directory).
-You want to **add the files**
+The two files are untracked in the repository (directory).
+You want to **add the files** (focus the camera)
 to the list of files tracked by Git.
-By default Git does not track
+Git does not track
-any files and you need make a conscious decision to add a file.
+any files automatically and you need make a conscious decision to add a file.
 Let's do what
 Git hints at and add the files: